-Expectations for Student Support Service Personnel
+Expectations for Pupil Services Personnel

-- 1) Support educational and academic goals. - 2) Know school rules, abide by them and enforce them in a fair and consistent manner. - 3) Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 4) Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct. - 5) Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary or requested, as a way to resolve problems and communicate as necessary in any other manner with parents and other staff regarding student progress and needs. - 6) Regularly review with students their educational progress and career plan. - 7) Provide information to assist students with career planning. - 8) Encourage students to benefit from the curriculum and extra-curricular programs. - Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or gender identity, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 10) Report incidents of discrimination and harassment that are witnessed or otherwise brought to the staff member's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.
+- 1) Support educational and academic goals. - 2) Know school rules, abide by them and enforce them in a fair and consistent manner. - 3) Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 4) Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct. - 5) Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary or requested, as a way to resolve problems and communicate as necessary in any other manner with parents and other staff regarding student progress and needs. - 6) Regularly review with students their educational progress and career plan/post-secondary goals. - 7) Coordinate Intervention Support Services, as needed, with student, parent, Building Principal and teachers. - 8) Provide information to assist students with career planning/post-secondary goals.

+- 9) Encourage students to benefit from the curriculum and extra-curricular programs. - 10) Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or gender identity, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 11) Report incidents of discrimination and harassment that are witnessed or otherwise brought to the staff member's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner. - 12) Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct.